Rupert Holmes: Television writer and novelist

-In 1996, Holmes created the television series Remember WENN for American Movie Classics, writing the theme song and writing or co-writing all but one of the 56 episodes of that series.
+In 1996, Holmes created the AMC television series Remember WENN for American Movie Classics, writing the theme song and writing or co-writing all but one of the 56 episodes of that series.
 In 2003, he published his first novel, Where the Truth Lies (later adapted into the film Where the Truth Lies by Atom Egoyan), followed in 2005 by Swing, a multimedia release combining a novel with a music CD providing clues to the mystery.
 His next novel, Murder Your Employer: The McMasters Guide to Homicide (2023); peaked at number six on the New York Times Best Seller list for hardcover fiction on March 12, 2023.

 Discography

 Albums

 This discography does not include others' collections or albums released without Holmes's participation.